 Yad Vashem Holocaust Memorial

-The Yad Vashem Holocaust Memorial is a place steeped in sadness and palpable sense of oppression.
+is a place steeped in sadness and palpable sense of oppression.
 The story of the WW II holocaust can be viewed in this extensive museum that is housed almost entirely inside a hill, in memory of the people who perished during the terrible holocaust.
 In any case, it is a stunning place to visit with respect and motivation.

 Worthy of note is the path between the road and lush hills above.
 There is a very poignant space dedicated to the children killed.
 The entire memorial tells the story of every victim, martyr and hero of the holocaust and serves as a living testament that this horrible tragedy must not happen ever again anywhere around the world.